peejaywk/FourFifthsJazz/README.md

     * Verify the background image remains static when scrolling down the page.
     * Check that the text overlay on the home screen is centered on the page.
     * Click on the Spotify icon and check it opens Spotify in a new browser tab.
     * Repeat the above tests on mobile and tablet devices.
-On mobile and tablet devices verify that background image scrolls with the page.
+On mobile and tablet devices verify that background image remains fixed when scrolling down the page.
 * Upcoming Concerts
     * Go to the Home page from a desktop computer.
     * Reduce the screen size and verify that on individual concert boxes respond according.